Scoutboy06/Scoutboy06/README.md

 💡 I like to make projects that someone, either me or someone else, benefits from.
 Something that they find useful or fun.\
 🎓 I'm 16 years old and will soon begin in high school.
 I'm currently applying for a technical school and plan on studying computer science in the future.\
-🌱 Right now I'm working on my manga reader app, which uses the MERN stack and involves scrapers, user profiles and
+🌱 Right now I'm working on my manga reader app, which uses the MERN stack and involves dynamic scrapers.

 ### 🛠 Tech Stack